Common smoky honeyeater: Breeding

 The common smoky honeyeater breeds above ground or near the end of a branch off a small tree.
 Their breeding season aligns with New Guinea's dry season, which is in September and early October.
 Its nest consists mainly of moss and other plant material.
-One nest was observed to be 14 centimeters wide and 14 centimeters deep.
-Typically, their nests are 4.5 to 12 meters above ground.
+One nest was observed to be 14 cm wide and 14 cm deep.
+Typically, their nests are 4.5 to 12 m above ground.